 Your hair stylist will be able to recommend a hair care regime to address the specific needs of your hair, but here are some tips women over 50 can try;

 Get a haircut every 4-6 weeks to promote healthy hair growth.
-While cutting your hair won’t actually make it grow it’ll prevent split ends from traveling up your hair shaft.
+While cutting your hair won’t actually make it grow it’ll prevent split ends from travelling up your hair shaft.
 Regularly removing split ends will prevent your hair from looking frayed and damaged.

 Add a deep conditioning treatment to your weekly regime.
 Deep conditioners can address a number of issues from breakage to dehydration, so take your time finding the conditioner that’s right for you.
 We also recommend you schedule a professional treatment.
 While deep conditioners will keep your hair in tip-top shape between salon visits, it’s important to let the professionals treat your hair.
 Ask your stylist for a Kerastase Fusio-Dose treatment.
 The Fusio-Dose treatments come in four different concentrates that address nutrition, shine, strength, and density.
 Your stylist will help you pick the concentrate that is perfect for you and your hair.